akihikodaki/dts/test_plans/pmdrss_hash_test_plan.rst

 #.
 The receive packet is parsed into the header fields used by the hash
    operation (such as IP addresses, TCP port, etc.)

 #.
 A hash calculation is performed.
-The Fortville supports four hash function:
+The Intel® Ethernet 700 Series supports four
+   hash function:
    Toeplitz, simple XOR and their Symmetric RSS.

 #.
 The seven LSBs of the hash result are used as an index into a 128/512 entry